Neonatal Asphyxia

 Neonatal asphyxia occurs in two stages.
 The first stage occurs when blood flow is reduced and blood cells do not get enough oxygen as a result.

-The second stage, called reperfusion injury, occurs in the hours, days, or weeks after oxygen and blood flow is restored.
+The second stage, called reperfusion injury, occurs in the hours, days, or weeks after oxygen and blood flow are restored.
 Reperfusion injury is caused when damaged cells release toxins that were built up in them during the first stage of asphyxia.
 These toxins cause secondary damage to the patient.

 Fortunately, the second stage of neonatal asphyxia doesn’t always occur, so not all patients experience reperfusion injury.